aces/Loris-MRI/docs/scripts_md/DTIPrep_pipeline.md

 # SYNOPSIS

-perl DTIPrep\_pipeline.pl -profile `prod` -list `/path/to/list/of/native/dir` -DTIPrepVersion `DTIPrep_version`
-\-mincdiffusionVersion `mincdiffusion_version` -runDTIPrep - DTIPrepProtocol
-`/path/to/DTIPrep/XML/protocol` -registerFilesInDB

-Note:
+perl DTIPrep\_pipeline.p `[options]`

+\-profile             : name of config file in
+                        ../dicom-archive/.loris\_mri

+\-list                : file containing the list of raw diffusion MINC
+                        files (in assembly/DCCID/Visit/mri/native)

+\-DTIPrepVersion      : DTIPrep version used (if cannot be found in
+                        DTIPrep binary path)

+\-mincdiffusionVersion: mincdiffusion release version used (if cannot be
+                        found in mincdiffusion scripts path)

+\-runDTIPrep          : if set, run DTIPrep on the raw MINC DTI data

+\-DTIPrepProtocol     : DTIPrep protocol to use (or used) to run DTIPrep

+\-registerFilesInDB   : if set, registers outputs file in the database

+**Notes:**

-\- `-DTIPrepVersion` and `-mincdiffusionVersion` are optional if the version of those tools can be found directly from the tools installed on the server running `DTIPrepRegister`.
+\- tool version options (`-DTIPrepVersion` & `-mincdiffusionVersion`) do not need to be set if it can be found directly in the path of the binary tools.

+\- can run the script without the `-runDTIPrep` option if don't want to run DTIPrep when calling the script.

-\- `-runDTIPrep` and `registerFilesInDB` are optional depending on whether just want to run the DTIPrep pipeline or just want to register the outputs...
+\- can run the script without the `-registerFilesInDB` option if don't want to register DTIPrep outputs in the database.

 # DESCRIPTION